ChristopherCanfield/beverage-machine-simulation/README.md

 getX(), getY() is perfectly fine.
 But it's not required.
 For an explanation, I'll refer you to Joshua Bloch, *Effective Java: Third Edition*, p.
 291:
 > Methods that return a non-boolean function or attribute of the object on which they're invoked are usually named with a noun, a noun phrase, or a verb phrase beginning with the verb get, for example, `size`, `hashCode`, or `getTime`.
 There is a vocal contingent that claims that only the third form (beginning with get) is acceptable, but there is little basis for this claim.
 The first two forms usually lead to more readable code ...

+**Other patterns that could be used**

+The orders that are submitted to BeverageController could more fully implement the Command pattern, which would make it easier to allow the cancellation of submitted orders.

+Individual non-parameterized beverages and condiments could use the Singleton pattern, since these are immutable and so are effectively clones of each other.
+That would potentially very slightly improve efficiency, at the cost of more complexity, so I'm not sure that would be a worthwhile change.

-**What are the flaws in this design and implementation?**
+**Flaws in the design and implementation**

 Beverage should probably be an interface.
-The Swing code is probably also not ideal, since I don't have much experience with Swing (RIP, JavaFX).
+The Swing code is probably not ideal, since I don't have much experience with Swing (RIP, JavaFX), and the GUI was a secondary concern.
 Unlike the core program, which has unit tests that are approaching 100% code coverage according to EclEmma, the GUI has no automated tests, and has only been manually tested.
 There are probably a few design inconsistencies that should be reconciled.
 These are issues to address in a future release.